Numidian language: Other ancient Berber or Berber-like languages

-Categorization and reconstruction
+Classification and reconstruction

 As the Massylii, who spoke the language, were ethnically Berber, it is supposed that Numidian was therefore a Berber language.
 The Berber branch of Afro-Asiatic is sometimes called Libyco-Berber since it is not certain whether Numidian would fall within the modern Berber languages or form a sister branch to them.
 Some theorize that it constituted a group of its own, as there is no trace of the noun-case system shared by the modern Berber languages.
 However, Proto-Berber is theorized to have no grammatical case either, which would also imply a later addition of the system.
 The Lybico-Berber tifinagh and the Phoenician alphabet being abjads without vowels complicates the matter even more.